Lonely-Dark/clean_vk_videos/README.md

 # Clean all videos in your profile VK!
 WARNING!
-ALL YOUR VIDEOS IN PROFILE VK WILL BE DELETED!
-Installing and using:
+ALL YOUR VIDEOS IN PROFILE VK WILL BE DELETED!\n Installing and using:

 1 make